 Can adults benefit from orthodontic treatment?

 It's never too late to have a beautiful smile!
-In fact, 20% of orthodontic patients are adults in the pursuit of a healthier, younger, appearance, which includes straightening their smile as part of their total body improvement plan.
+In fact, 20% of orthodontic patients are adults.

 When should my child have an initial consultation?